SortableJS/Sortable/README.md

 	ghostClass: "sortable-ghost",  // Class name for the drop placeholder
 	chosenClass: "sortable-chosen",  // Class name for the chosen item
 	dragClass: "sortable-drag",  // Class name for the dragging item
+	swapClass: "sortable-swap-highlight",  // Class name for the element under the dragged item.
 	dataIdAttr: 'data-id',

 	forceFallback: false,  // ignore the HTML5 DnD behaviour and force the fallback to kick in